ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 **Configuration:**
 ***
    Application provided with the facility of multiple configurations for different set of parameters.
-Each attribute level configuration changes should be performed at 'Config' server and same should be sync to the local machine to reflect the changes.
+Each attribute level configuration changes should be performed at 'Config' server and same should be sync to the local machine through kernel services.
 Here few of the configurations are listed out that provide the facility to enable and disable the biometric.

 Refer the configuration maintained in [QA](https://github.com/mosip/mosip-configuration/blob/master/config/registration-qa.properties) environment.